Find out if you have qualifying coverage

 The greater of:

-- 2.5% of your household income that is above your tax return filing threshold OR
+- 1 percent of your household income that is above your tax return filing threshold OR

-For each month you or your dependents don’t have qualifying coverage and weren’t exempt, you will owe 1/12 of the annual payment.
+For each month you or your dependents don’t have qualifying coverage and weren’t exempt, you'll owe 1/12 of the annual payment.

-The Individual Shared Responsibility Provision Payment Estimator can help you estimate the amount you may have to pay if you did not have minimum essential coverage during the year.
+The Individual Shared Responsibility Provision Payment Estimator can help you estimate the amount you may have to pay if you didn't have minimum essential coverage during the year.